kianakholousi/projects/teaching/python/README.md

 # python
  this repository contains:

- a pdf file of topics covered
+ + pdf file of the syllabus

- a PowerPoint made by me for teaching beginner python
+ + PowerPoint made by me for teaching beginner python

  code bits to help understand and work with python first hand